 Cause Condition Required Document 1.
 A notification letter from the Faculty's Associate Dean of Student Affairs to the Di- rectorate of Students Affairs.
 Injured 2.
 Accident Report issued by the police 3.
 Treatment report from the attending doctor 4.
 Original receipt from the hospital or the attending physician 1.
 A notification letter from the Faculty's Associate Dean of Student Affairs to the Di- rectorate of Students Affairs.
 Train Accident 2.
 Accident Report issued by the police 3.
 Accident Report from Polsuska (PT.
 KAI) Death 4.
 Autopsy report from the hospital 5.
 Death Certificate 6.
 A copy of the victim's birth certificate 7.
 A copy of Family Card 8.
 Heir certificate letter from the local district office.
-1. A notification letter from the Faculty's Associate Dean of Student Affairs to the Di- rectorate of Students Affairs. l= d 2.
+1. A notification letter from the Faculty's Associate Dean of Student Affairs to the Di- rectorate of Students Affairs.
+Injurad 2.
 Accident Report issued by the police Injured 3.
-Treatment report from the attending doctor 3.
-Treatment report from the 1.
+Treatment report from the attending doctor 4.
+Original receipt from the hospital or the attending physician and the pharmacy 1.
 A notification letter from the Faculty's Associate Dean of Student Affairs to the Di- rectorate of Students Affairs.
 Road Accident 2.
 Accident Report issued by the police 3.
-Accident Report from Transportation Agency .
-4. Autopsy report from the hospital Death 5.
+Accident Report from Transportation Agency Death 4.
+Autopsy report from the hospital 5.
 Death Certificate 6.
 A copy of the victim's birth certificate 7.
 A copy of Family Card 8.
 Heir certificate letter from the local district office.